-300. (a) As used in this section the phrase "assignment of wages" includes the sale or assignment of, or giving of an order for wages or salary.

-(b) No assignment of 7-er-erder-fer wages er-salary, earned or to be earned, skall-be is valid unless all of the following conditions are satisfied :
+300. (a) As used in this section, the phrase 13 "assignment of wages" includes the sale or assignment of, or giving of an order for, wages or salary. (b) No assignment of ; or order for wages or salary, 17 earned or to be earned, shall be is valid unless all of the 18 following conditions are satisfied: